tcheremkhina/Calculator/README.md

 `-`
 `count` (counts 1 in binary interpretation)

-In Main.java there is an example of using parser + evaluate mechanism.
+In src/expression/Main.java there is an example of using parser + evaluate mechanism.